akhealth/EIS-Modernization/code-review.md

 	- [ ] any code with a purpose that isn’t immediately clear should have a comment explaining it
 	- [ ] check that code style is consistent
 	- [ ] be suspicious of any code that accepts input from the outside world, ensure that it doesn’t enable any kind of buffer overflows or SQL injection attacks
+- [ ] tests
+	- [ ] look at code coverage of tests on VSTS
+	- [ ] review all new tests for correctness, quality of naming
+	- [ ] determine what code isn’t tested, review that carefully
-- [ ] review documentation to ensure it matches changes
+- [ ] review documentation to ensure that it matches changes
 - [ ] comment on VSTS
 	- [ ] for comments that are tied to a particular line of code, use VSTS’s line-commenting functionality
 	- [ ] for comments are are more general, comment on the pull request itself